 \subsection{Trigger Match Network}

-Each entity contains a group of DepTrigger which forms a trigger pattern.
+Each entity contains a group of DepTrigger, which form a trigger pattern.
 We assume that each sentence has an entity and contains a trigger pattern.
-In training stage, the Trigger Match Network aims to learn the representation of trigger pattern and sentence.
-In inference stage, the trigger pattern representation with similarity semantics to the sentence representation will be selected from the Trigger Pattern Prototype.
+In the training stage, the Trigger Match Network aims to learn the representation of trigger patterns and sentences.
+In the inference stage, the trigger pattern representation with similar semantics to the sentence representation will be selected from the Trigger Pattern Prototype.

-In Fig.~\ref{Fig 2}, Each sentence is first transformed into a vector matrix by Words Embedding module, and then the hidden state matrix are obtained through the Trigger Match Network Encoder.
-The self-attention layer is used to obtain sentence representation $\vec{g}_s$ and trigger pattern representation $\vec{g}_t$, introduced by \cite{Lin} as follows:
+In Fig.~\ref{Fig 2}, each sentence is first transformed into a vector by the Words Embedding module.
+Then, the hidden state matrix is obtained through the Trigger Match Network Encoder.
+The self-attention layer is used to obtain sentence representation $\vec{g}_s$ and trigger pattern representation $\vec{g}_t$, ~\cite{Lin:2017} defined as follows:

-$W_1$ and $W_2$ is the trainable parameter, $H$ and $M$ represent the hidden state matrix of sentence and the hidden state matrix of DepTrigger respectively.
+$W_1$ and $W_2$ are the trainable parameters. $H$ and $M$ represent the hidden state matrix of the sentence and the hidden state matrix of DepTrigger, respectively.

-The Match Network is used to calculate the distance between trigger pattern representation and sentence representation.
-The matching loss function \cite{CLin} is defined as follows.
+The Match Network calculates the distance between trigger pattern representation and sentence representation.
+The matching loss function ~\cite{CLin:2020} is defined as follows:

-$||\cdot||_2$ is L2-norm distances, $m$ is margin, $t \in s$ indicates trigger pattern representation and sentence representation matching and $t \notin s$ means not.
+$||\cdot||_2$ is L2-norm distances, $m$ is margin. $t \in s$ indicates trigger pattern representation and sentence representation matches well while $t \notin s$ is on the contrary.
 We create negative samples by randomly matching trigger pattern representation and sentence representation in a batch.